 Coombe Road celebrates the diversity of our community.
 Assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
 Our RE, PSHE and SMSC teaching reinforce this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Children visit places of worship that are important to different faiths.

-At Coombe Road, all staff are trained on the Prevent Duty and we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
+At Coombe Road, all staff are trained on the Prevent Duty and we will actively challenge opinions contrary to fundamental British Values, including extremist views.

-A downloadable Overview Map showing British Values throughout our PSHE teaching programme can be found below:
+A downloadable overview showing British Values throughout our PSHE teaching programme can be found below: